opentracing-contrib/java-specialagent/opentracing-specialagent-api/README.md

    Iterable<? extends AgentBuilder> buildAgent(String agentArgs) throws Exception;
    ```

-   An example implementation for an <ins>Instrumentation Rule</ins> that instruments the `com.example.TargetBuilder#build(String)` method in an example 3rd-party library:
+   An example implementation for an <ins>Integration Rule</ins> that instruments the `com.example.TargetBuilder#build(String)` method in an example 3rd-party library:

    ```java
    // This class CANNOT directly reference any 3rd-party library classes, because when this class is loaded, the 3rd-party